Real GDP Calculator

 GDP expansion makes equity markets rise.
 Here I will share one main concept and two ways of investing for such times:

-First, you should look for companies with growing free cash flow (FCF).
-FCF is the cash available for expanding the business.
+First, you should look for companies with growing free cash flow (FCF), which is the cash available for expanding the business.
 Your goal is to pick companies in the best position to benefit from more consuming demand by creating new products or acquiring new companies.

 Second, one of the ways you could invest is by buying futures contracts that negotiate stock indexes.
 During GDP expansion times, stock indexes like the SP500 rise in value.
 Having a long position in such future contracts could make you earn extra profits.

-Third, the second investing way is by choosing companies that trade at a price below its fair value, meaning they are at a discount.
-One of the methods for finding our cheap but valuable companies is the Graham number.
+The third investing way is by choosing companies that trade at a price below their fair value, meaning they are at a discount.
+One of the methods for finding our cheap but valuable companies is Graham's number, which you may even compute with our Graham number calculator.